rettus-code/BoardGame/README.md

-**To compile our project, compile the Deadwood.java file** The main method is located in View/BoardLayersListener.java
+**To compile our project, compile the Deadwood.java file** The main method is located in Deadwood.java

 Our repo is located here: